br2490/ISLE-MG/README.md

 > **Important Note**: some of these folders and files may be owned by another user and/or group that you cannot access with your user (`id`).
 You may be required to request `sudo` privileges on your existing Islandora server from an IT administrator, or request that an IT administrator complete these steps for you.

 > **Caution** `sudo` grants elevated privileges on a server and comes great responsibility.
 You will have the ability to do most anything including _deleting files_.
 Work with utmost care!
-If unsure always ask your IT administrator to take a `snapshot` before you begin your work (and tell them when your work is complete so they can remove the snapshot (they require disk space to store).
+If unsure always ask your IT administrator to take a `snapshot` before you begin your work and tell them when your work is complete so they can remove the snapshot (they require disk space to store).

 ---

 ## Taking inventory of your existing Islandora Stack
 We present common locations and `terminal` commands to find the data required.
 To test the presented common locations in terminal type `cd {LOCATION}`; you are successful if you can change into that directory and can record that location, otherwise use the command provided.

- - Locating your Fedora and Drupal (Islandora) data folders
+### Locating your Fedora and Drupal (Islandora) data folders

  1. Finding your Fedora data folder
-			 a.
-Common locations: `/usr/local/fedora` or `/usr/local/tomcat/fedora`
+    - Common locations: `/usr/local/fedora` or `/usr/local/tomcat/fedora`
-			 b.
-Use find: `find / -type d -ipath '*fedora/data' -ls  2>/dev/null`
+    - Use find: `find / -type d -ipath '*fedora/data' -ls  2>/dev/null`

  2. Finding your Drupal data folder
-			 a. common locations: `/var/www/` (may be in a sub-folder) or   `/var/www/html`
+    - Common locations: `/var/www/` (may be in a sub-folder) or `/var/www/html`
-			 b.
+    - words

- - MySQL passwords for both Fedora and Drupal _OR_ your MySQL root password.
+### MySQL passwords for both Fedora and Drupal _OR_ your MySQL root password.

  3. If you have your MySQL `root` password please skip to item 6.

  4. Finding your Fedora MySQL username and password
-		 a.
-		 b.
+    - words
+    - words

-	 5. Finding your Drupal MySQL username and password a. b.
+ 5. Finding your Drupal MySQL username and password
+    - words
+    - words

-	 6. Finding your Drupal and Fedora database names a.
+ 6. Finding your Drupal and Fedora database names
-		 b.
+    - words
+    - words

 ---
 ### Inventory Table
 |#| Inventory Item | Setting, Password, or Location | Note |